coderoyalty/express-backend-template/README.md

 @Post('/')
 async createTodo(req: express.Request, res: express.Response) {
   const { id } = req.params;
   const { title } = req.body;
   const data = {
     userId: parseInt(id),
     id: ++nextId,
     title,
     completed: false,
    }
    todos.push(data);
    return res.status(201).json(data);
 };
 ```

-These decorators: `@Get` and `Post` registers a method to the controllers primary router.
-This makes it possible to add new request handlers without modify multiple lines of code.
-The name of these decorators reflect on the HTTP method they assign a method to.
+These decorators: `@Get` and `Post` register a method to the controllers' primary router.
+This makes it possible to add new request handlers without modifying multiple lines of code.
+The name of these decorators reflects on the HTTP method they assign a method to.

 Now, let's add an import statement for TodoController in `/controllers/index.ts`: